wbond/oscrypto/readme.md

 For modern cryptography not tied to an existing system, please see the [Modern Cryptography](docs/readme.md#learning) section of the docs.

+*Please note that this library does not provide TLS or SSL functionality.*
+Additionally, modern block modes such as CTR and GCM are not currently implemented.
+CTR mode could be added, but GCM mode does not exist in OpenSSL 0.9.8.

 ## License